-To see all of the ‘highlights’ on the itinerary below you would need at least 2 weeks and this is pretty much the route we follow on my Rock My Tanzania & Zanzibar Adventure tours!
+To see all of the ‘highlights’ on the itinerary below you would need at least 2 weeks, maybe a few more days if you can stretch to it.
 If you also wanted to climb Kilimanjaro you’d be looking at 3+ weeks.

 The Ultimate Tanzania Travel Itinerary (Plus Things To Do & See)

 – Arusha –

 Arusha is a bustling city which often serves as the starting point for safaris to the Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire National Parks.